hui200102/fabric-issue/README.md

 3. Click on a blank area
    Click the mouse on an empty space in the interface to complete the operation.

+## Notes
+You can repeat steps 2 and 3 multiple times to compare the effects:
+- Click the text again
+- Click on a blank area again
+- Observe how the behavior changes or remains consistent with each interaction

+This repeated testing will help you better understand the functionality and any potential variations in the behavior of the group and text elements.